-Whether you’re learning to play with a teacher in private guitar lessons or at a music school, or all by yourself in front of your computer with the help of some software and your webcam, practice is the key.
+Whether you’re learning to play with a teacher in private guitar lessons near me or at a music school - or all by yourself in front of your computer with the help of some online guitar software, online guitar lessons near me, and your webcam - practice is the key.

 It will help you improve your skills and develop habits that you’ll retain throughout your life.

 But good posture is the only way to ensure that you'll want to keep playing throughout your life.
 Because you ain't going to want to play your favorite songs if it makes your uncomfortable.
 Obviously.

 Make Yourself Comfortable